-Following publication of the Notice of Emergency Adoption and Revised Rule proposed amendment:

-Making on February 26,2020, the Department received the following comments on the
+Following publication of the Notice of Emergency Adoption and Revised Rule Making on February 26,2020, the Department received the following comment on the proposed amendment.
+The comment was previously published as part of the April 2020 Board of Regents item:

-- 1. COMMENT: A commenter writes in support of the revised proposed regulation noting that the revisions were responsive to the comments and recommendations the commenter made during the 60-day comment period after publication of the Notice of Emergency Adoption and Proposed Rulemaking on October 23, 2019.
+- COMMENT: A commenter writes in support of the revised proposed regulation noting that the revisions were responsive to the comments and recommendations the commenter made during the 60-day comment period after publication of the Notice of Emergency Adoption and Proposed Rulemaking on October 23, 2019.
 Specifically, the commenter notes that the revisions: - Acknowledge that principal evaluations for APPR purposes need not be identical to teacher evaluations as long as the main components remained aligned. - Allow principal evaluations to use an input model using evidence of practice for the student performance category and for the school visit category, a principal may have multiple sources of evidence incorporated into the protocols that reflect school leadership practices.
 They state that these revisions allow principal evaluations to include measures which will better assess their roles and responsibilities. - Amend the process for submitting variances so that districts will be able to apply for variance without submitting their entire APPR plan and the request for a variance separately providing a more streamlined process.

-The commenter continues to urge the Department to consider separating the approval process for teacher and principle evaluations noting that teacher and principal evaluations are separately bargained and are not necessarily conducted simultaneously.
+The commenter continues to urge the Department to consider separating the approval process for teacher and principal evaluations noting that teacher and principal evaluations are separately bargained and are not necessarily conducted simultaneously.

-Response: The Department agrees with this positive comment.
-With regard to having a separate approval process for teacher and principal evaluations, see the Department's response to comment #3 in Attachment D.
+RESPONSE: The Department agrees with this positive comment.
+With regard to having a separate approval process for teacher and principal evaluations, see the Department's response to comment #3 in Attachment C.

-Attachment D
+Attachment C